wision-lab/visionsim/docs/source/sections/simulation.rst

    Client/Server Rendering Architecture

 This client/server architecture can drastically cut down on processing time and enables the use of a distributed set of machines with heterogeneous hardware.
-Even when worker processes are on the same machine, as is typically the case when using :meth:`BlenderClients.spawn <spsim.simulate.blender.BlenderClients.spawn>` or :meth:`BlenderClients.pool <spsim.simulate.blender.BlenderClients.pool>`, render times can be shorter as the system's resources will be better utilized.
+Even when worker processes are on the same machine, as is typically the case when using :meth:`BlenderClients.spawn <visionsim.simulate.blender.BlenderClients.spawn>` or :meth:`BlenderClients.pool <visionsim.simulate.blender.BlenderClients.pool>`, render times can be shorter as the system's resources will be better utilized.
 See the tutorials for examples of :doc:`parallel <../tutorials/parallel-sim>` and :doc:`distributed <../tutorials/distributed-sim>` simulation.

 |